 Save this map of Puerto Escondido into your Phone or Google MyMaps by pressing the square button [ ].

 TRAVEL TO MAZUNTE

 Mazunte is an adorable coastal town not too far from Puerto Escondido that attracts day-trippers and long-stayers alike.
-It has a cute, hippy vibe, especially on the brightly coloured main road filled with vegetarian restaurants, artisan stores and yoga retreats.
+It has a cute, hippy vibe, especially on the brightly colored main road filled with vegetarian restaurants, artisan stores, and yoga retreats.

 Things to Do in Mazunte